Jnerdva/BestPracticesAndroid/README.md

+## Better Practices In Android
+This is an open source project to help developers to build better Android Apps.
+This repo will be a reference guide  for developers to write clean, reusable, optimized code for making smooth user experience app followed by Google's guidelines for Android.
-## How To Contribute to This Project
+# How To Contribute to This Project
 Here ia a quick and painless steps to contribute to this project:

 * Add your code in any Java/Kotlin language, under specific directories.
-* You can also refer your blog, note that a small description.md file should be added.
+* You can also refer your blog, note that a small 'description.md' file should be added.
-To do so, first create an issue with the task you are doing, for example: "Issue - creating bubble sort in C".
+To do so, first create an issue with the task you are doing, for example: "Issue - creating test for LiveData".
 Add the `HacktoberFest` label in the issue and assign the issue to yourself.
 Create a pull request in response to that issue and finally submit it for review.